milon/url-shortener/readme.md

 **Unit Test**

 Make sure you have your database config setup on `.env.testing` file.
 I used `sqlite3` database for testing.
-Run the following command to run test-
+Create a `database.sqlite` file in the `database` directly and then run the following command to run test-

 ```
 ./vendor/bin/phpunit